IBIC/ibic-cfncluster/README.md

 Both programs rely on the same set of flags and are called identically.

-Both programs use the environment variable `IBICCFNCLUSTERLIB` to locate a file with the number of VCPUs in each instance type (`instance_concurrency`).
-If unspecified, this file will be located in `../lib`.
+Both programs use the environment variable `IBICCFNCLUSTERHOME` to locate a file with the number of VCPUs in each instance type (`instance_concurrency`).
+This file is located by default in `$IBICCFNCLUSTERHOME/lib/`.

 ## Python
 (Trevor K. McAllister-Day)